ray-project/ray/doc/source/ray-air/trainer.rst

 to generate batches of Tensorflow or Pytorch tensors.
 You can read more about :ref:`data ingest <air-ingest>` here.

-Read more about :ref:`Ray Train's Deep Learning Trainers <train-user-guide>`.
+Read more about :ref:`Ray Train's Deep Learning Trainers <train-dl-guide>`.

 .. dropdown:: Code examples